AYUSHs799/IITGN_CS431/README.md

 # IITGN_CS431
+## Indian Institute of Technology - Gandhinagar
-CS431 - Computer Network and Security.
+## CS431 - Computer Network and Security.

+This repository contains Assignment files and some miscellaneous stuff.